pippinbarr/cart263-2020/course-information/tools-of-the-trade.md

 This page provides a review of the core software used in this course, along with installation notes for those who want to run the software on their own computer.

-## Chrome/Firefox
+## Browser

 As we are doing web development we will need a __web browser__.
-In this course we recommend using either Chrome or Firefox, both free, popular browsers.
+In this course we recommend using either __Chrome__ or __Firefox__, both free, popular browsers.
 The most important element of the browser you use it having access to the __JavaScript Console__.
 In Chrome it is accessed via `View > Developer > JavaScript Console`.
 In Firefox it is accessed via `Tools > Web Developer > Web Console`.

+#### Installing Chrome

+Go to [https://www.google.ca/chrome](https://www.google.ca/chrome) and follow the instructions.

+#### Installing Firefox

+Go to [https://www.mozilla.org/firefox/][https://www.mozilla.org/en-CA/firefox/] and follow the instructions.

-## Atom
+## Text editor

-Atom is a __text editor__.
+Our text editor in this class is __Atom__.
 It's a nice, free, open-source text editor.
 Even if you prefer some other text editor, you should use Atom in this class.

 #### Installing Atom